 New IRS Tax Return Regulations (26 CFR part 1) requires taxpayers to obtain a “qualified appraisal” on real property by a “qualified appraiser.”
 The IRS has defined the appraisal standards that must be met along with verifiable minimum education, has earned an appraisal designation from a recognized organization, and/or have equivalent experience in valuing the type of property being appraised.

-Additional examples of situations in which an appraisal is needed are as follows:
+Examples of situations in which an appraisal is needed:

 Sale to a relative